 One ailment that these dogs may face is hip dysplasia.
 Hip dysplasia is when a dog’s hip joint doesn’t form correctly.
 The ball and socket of the joint rub against each other and wear one another down.
 Over time, this becomes very uncomfortable for the dog and may cause them to limp.
 Check with your breeder to ensure that they completed a hip evaluation on both parents of the puppy you are looking at.
 You can also ask your veterinarian to evaluate the hips of your puppy before or after you adopt him.

 Von Willebrand’s Disease is another health concern for this breed.
 It is a blood disorder that impedes the dog’s clotting process.
 Symptoms of this disorder include nose bleeds, prolonged bleeding after surgery or an injury, and bleeding gums.
 Most times, dogs are diagnosed with this disorder between the ages of 3 and 5 years old.
 While the disease is not curable, suturing or cauterizing injuries, avoiding some medications, and transfusions can help manage the disease.

 Chessies can also be affected by gastric dilation-volvulus, also known as bloat.
-This is a very serious condition that dogs with a deep chest suffer from.
-When dogs eat a large meal followed by lots of vigorous exercise, their stomach may become distended and fill with gas.
+This is a very serious condition that dogs with deep chests suffer from.
+When dogs eat a large meal followed by lots of vigorous exercise, their stomach may become distended and filled with gas.
 The stomach also sometimes twists.
 Your dog will be noticeably bloated and should be rushed to an emergency vet if you notice any of the signs of bloat.

 In review, here are some of the main health concerns that Chesapeake Bay Retrievers may face: